zakgrant/vamr-presentation/slides.md

 ##### Icons contd...

 * Resume by Nathan Gathright from the Noun Project
-* internet of things by Peter Borges from the Noun Project
+* Internet of things by Peter Borges from the Noun Project
 * Megaphone by unlimicon from the Noun Project
 * Money Bag by Loudoun Design Co. from the Noun Project
 * Globe by iconoci from the Noun Project